Smileyquisourit/py_utils/docs/source/demo/1-database.rst

         print(f"Word 'stare' in database: {'stare' in db}")

 .. note::
-    The :func:`len` should only return 0 and the :code:`'stare' in db` should always return :code:`False` for now !
+    The :func:`len` should only return 0 and the check :code:`'stare' in db` should always return :code:`False` for now !

 Main functionalities of the database
 ------------------------------------

-Now that most of the methods that represent the database, we can start adding word to it.
-For that, we will create an *update* method that will take a list of words, and try to append it to the table.
+Now that we have most of the core methods, we can start adding words to the database.
+For that, we’ll create an *update* method that takes a list of words and tries to append them to the table.

-For each word in the list, we will first strip it (remove blank caracter) and lower it.
-We will then check the size of the word, and get the ids of each letter in the word.
-If there isn't 5 letters or if one letter isn't found in the *letters* table, a warning will be logged and the word will be ignored.
+For each word in the list, we’ll first strip it (remove blank characters) and convert it to lowercase.
+Then we’ll check its length and get the IDs of each letter.
+If the word doesn’t have 5 letters or contains an unknown letter, we’ll log a warning and ignore it.

 .. note::
-    To make thing more clear, we will use the :class:`Iterable` class of the :mod:`typing` for the type hint of the list of words, so we will need to import it.
+    To clarify things, we’ll use the :class:`Iterable` class from the :mod:`typing` module for the type hint, so we’ll need to import it.

 .. code-block:: python